GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors

 A busy week sees U.S. inflation data due on Wednesday, which analysts say could show core inflation climbing to its highest in decades at 5.4%, a level that would all but confirm a U.S. rate rise is coming in March.
 The season of corporate earnings also kicks off this week with the big U.S. banks reporting from Friday onwards.

-Ozkardeskaya added that there was "plenty of hawkishness" yet to be priced into assets.

-While the December payrolls number released last week did miss forecasts, the drop in the jobless rate to just 3.9% and strength in wages suggested the economy was running short of workers.

-Markets quickly shifted to reflect the risks with futures 0#FF: implying a greater than 70% chance of a rise to 0.25% in March and at least two more hikes by year end.
+Rate futures 0#FF: now imply a greater than 70% chance of a rise to 0.25% in March and at least two more hikes by year end.
 FEDWATCH

 FURTHER TO RUN?